AleksandrRogov/DynamicsWebApi/README.md

 ![npm](https://img.shields.io/npm/dm/dynamics-web-api?style=flat-square)
 ![npm](https://img.shields.io/npm/dt/dynamics-web-api?style=flat-square)

-DynamicsWebApi is a Microsoft Dynamics 365 CE (CRM) / Microsoft Dataverse (formerly: Common Data Service) Web API helper library written in Typescript.
+DynamicsWebApi is a Microsoft Dataverse Web API helper library written in Typescript.

+It is compatible with: Microsoft Dataverse, Microsoft Dynamics 365: Customer Service, Field Service, Marketing, Project Operations, Talents, Sales and any application built on Microsoft Power Apps platform.
-It is compatible with: Microsoft Dataverse (formerly known as Microsoft Common Data Service), Microsoft Dynamics 365 CE (online), Microsoft Dynamics 365 CE (on-premises), Microsoft Dynamics CRM 2016, Microsoft Dynamics CRM Online.
+As well as Microsoft Dynamics 365 CE (online), Microsoft Dynamics 365 CE (on-premises), Microsoft Dynamics CRM 2016, Microsoft Dynamics CRM Online.

 Please check [DynamicsWebApi Wiki](../../wiki/) where you will find documentation to DynamicsWebApi API and more.

-Browser compiled script and type definitions can be found in [dist](/dist/) folder.
+Browser-compiled script and type definitions can be found in [dist](/dist/) folder.

-## Features
+## Main Features

+- **Microsoft Dataverse Search API**.
+Access full power of its Search, Suggestion and Autocomplete capabilities.
+- **Batch Requests**.
+Convert all requests into a Batch operation with a single line of code.
+- **Simplicity and Automation**.
+Such as automated paging, big file downloading/uploading in chunks of data, automated conversion of requests with long URLs into a Batch Request in the background and more!
 - **CRUD operations**.
 Including Fetch XML, Actions and Functions in Microsoft Dataverse Web API.
 - **Table Definitions (Entity Metadata)**.
 Query and modify Table, Column, Choice (Option Set) and Relationship definitions.
-- **Batch Requests**.
-DynamicsWebApi will convert all specified requests into a Batch operation, once it is executed.
-- **Simplicity and Automation**.
-Such as: requests with long URLs are automatically converted into a Batch Request in the background, or DynamicsWebApi will get all of the records by doing paging automatically and etc.
 - **File Fields**.
 Upload, Download and Delete data stored in the File Fields.
-- **Microsoft Dataverse Search API**.
-Use a full power of its Search, Suggestion and Autocomplete capabilities.
+- **Abort Signal using the Abort Controller** (Browser and Node.js 15+).
+Abort requests when they are no longer need to be completed.
+For example: when the user leaves a page without waiting for the data to load.
 - **Node.js and a Browser** support.
-- **Abort Controller** (Browser and Node.js 15+).
-Cancel requests when they are no longer need to be completed.
-For example: when the user leaves a page without waiting for the data to load.
-- **Proxy Configuration**.
+- **Proxy Configuration** support.

+## Terminology

+Check out [Dataverse Terminology](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/understand-terminology).
+Microsoft has done some changes in the namings of the objects and components of D365 and since DynamicsWebApi has been developing for many years there may be _conflicting_ naming, such as: `createEntity` - which _right now_ means "Create a Table Definition".
+Dataverse SDK terminology is what the library has been based on.
+I have no plans on changing that (except in documentation), mainly because Microsoft may change the namings again in the future which will lead to naming issues ...again.

+**Please note!** "Dynamics 365" in this readme refers to Microsoft Dataverse (formerly known as Microsoft Common Data Service) / Microsoft Dynamics 365 Customer Engagement / Micorosft Dynamics CRM. **NOT** Microsoft Dynamics 365 Finance and Operations.

 ***